-The LinkedIn invitation request feature can be beneficial to expand your social network and connect with more potential clients, customers, and business partners.
+The LinkedIn invitation request feature can enhance the growth of your social network and networking with potential clients, customers, and business partners.

 However, this process can feel overwhelming to some users, especially those unfamiliar with the process and still trying to figure out what to do next.

-It’s not about sending “any” invitation; it’s about growing your network with people in a specific niche, industry or location that is beneficial to you as a professional.
+Remember that it’s not about sending “any” invitations; it’s about expanding your network with people in a specific niche, industry, or location that are beneficial to you as a professional.

 Step 1: Use the search bar to look for specific job titles to find matching profiles.

-In order to make your search more targeted and effective, use a specific job title.
+To make your search more targeted and effective, you can type a specific job title.

-Be sure to select ‘people’ so that you don’t get any irrelevant search results.
+Make sure you select “people“ so that you don’t get any irrelevant search results.

-Although several profiles will pop up, you won’t have to weed through as many profiles if you can be even more specific about exactly which title you want.
+Even though many profiles will pop up, you won’t have to weed through as many profiles if you can be even more specific about exactly which title you want.

 Step 2: Select "2nd connections"

-After connecting with first-degree connections (people you know personally), it is time to send the second set of connection requests by selecting ‘2nd connections’.
+After connecting with your first-degree connections (people you know personally), it’s time to move on to your second-degree connections.

-Step 3: Select the locations in which you want your connections
+Step 3: Choose the location you want your connections to come from

-Click ‘show results’ and use all the relevant filters to hone in on the pool of people you want.
+Click “show results” and use all the relevant filters to hone in on the pool of people you want.

-Step 4: Scroll through the connections at the bottom of the page
+Step 4: Scroll through all the connections at the bottom of the page

-There will be several pages of professionals that you can scroll through depending on keywords or the filters you have chosen.
+There will be several pages of professionals that you can scroll through depending on the keywords or filters you choose.

-Make sure to go through each of them, so as to not miss any interesting connections.
+Make sure to go through each of them, so you don’t miss any interesting connections.

 It’s time to add a personal touch to your message.